 CoC also reviews proposals for interdisciplinary minors and other minor degree programs that are not proposed by an undergraduate degree-granting department.
-Entities proposing such minors must provide the following materials to the CoC:
+Entities proposing such minors must address the following within the proposal:

 Important Note: The CUP also reviews proposals for interdisciplinary minors, focusing its attention primarily on policy, governance, and oversight issues.
 Normally, proposals for minor programs are routed to the CoC for review prior to CUP consideration, although the review processes of the two committees may overlap.
-All proposals for interdisciplinary minors are submitted via an electronic form available at MIT Program Management (https://catalog-dev.mit.edu/programadmin/) and are then routed to the appropriate committee.
+All proposals for interdisciplinary minors are submitted via an electronic form available through the MIT Program Management application (https://catalog-dev.mit.edu/programadmin/) and are then routed to the appropriate committee(s).

 - Proposals for interdisciplinary minor degree programs should include the information described in the "Checklist of Required Information" below, upon which the minor proposal form questions are based.

 - A review procedure must be approved by CoC for each interdisciplinary minor before it is instituted, as described in the CoC Checklist.
 At a minimum, the review must be conducted every five years, and must cover the interdisciplinary issues described in CoC Review Guidelines for Interdisciplinary Minor Degree Program.14

 - The core content of an interdisciplinary minor must be sufficiently broad: it must be demonstrated that the curriculum cannot be reasonably addressed by a minor within a single department.
 The selection of subjects that constitute a minor should not be simply a concentration of subjects in an interdisciplinary area, but must form a cohesive program.